tevisgehr/Behavioral-Cloning-Project/README.md

 (include saving model after each epoch and using checkpoints)
 ### 2. Detailed Account

-Each of these revisions had multpile sub-revisons that can be seen seen in this repository and are descibed in detail in the log pdf file.
+Each of these revisions had multpile sub-revisons that can be seen seen in this repository and are descibed in detail in the log file pdf.

 #### Rev 1-
 Implimented a very simple fully conected network to see is I could get the car to run off of the model.
 Then I tried a simple convolutional network and was quickly able to produce a model that would drive the car reasonably well up until at least the first sharp turn.